Florida Grand Opera: Founding and early years

 In 1941, the company was founded as the Opera Guild of Greater Miami by Arturo di Filippi, a tenor and voice teacher at the University of Miami.
 It later became known as the Greater Miami Opera Association.

 di Filippi brought many international stars to the Miami stage, among them a then-unknown Luciano Pavarotti who replaced an ailing colleague in a 1965 production of Lucia di Lammermoor starring Joan Sutherland.
 He went on to sing many other roles on the Greater Miami Opera stage.

 1950-1996

 Under the name the "Greater Miami Opera", Emerson Buckley was the company's music director from 1950 to 1973 and then served as artistic director and principal conductor through 1986.
 Willie Anthony Waters, who had become Chorus Master of the company in 1982, then served as artistic director from 1986 through 1992 and principal guest conductor from 1992 to 1995.
 From 1973 - 1985, Robert "Bob" Herman, Rudolf Bing's former assistant general manager at the Metropolitan Opera, helmed the Greater Miami Opera.
 This period continued to see international singers appearing on the stage and over 35 original productions.
 Under Herman's leadership, the opera achieved national prominence.
 Following Herman's retirement, Robert Heuer served as General Director from 1985 - 2012, when he was replaced by Susan T. Danis.
 She is FGO's first female General Director and CEO.
+In 2024, Maria Todaro took over as General Director and CEO.